PrivoxAnon1/privoice/docs/install.rst

 ----------
 The ALSA mixer is used to control the volume.
 If the default install does not allow you to set the volume you will probably need to set the value in the yava.yml file.

 Again, finding the value is often not straightforward.
-For example, here is some output from my laptop
+For example, here is some output from a laptop

 .. code-block:: bash